openfisca/legislation-explorer/ops/docs/Serve-local-instance.md

    …
 ```

+## 4. Run OpenFisca Web API

+The Legislation Explorer fetches its data from the OpenFisca Web API.

+You can either run the OpenFisca Web API using another local virtual machine (cf [openfisca-ops](https://github.com/openfisca/openfisca-ops)), or change the `api_url` variable in the `Vagrantfile` to any URL serving the API.

-## 4. Install and start the Legislation Explorer
+## 5. Install and start the Legislation Explorer

 1. Clone (or download) the `legislation-explorer` repository: `https://github.com/openfisca/legislation-explorer.git`.
 2. Navigate to the freshly downloaded folder: `cd legislation-explorer`.